toshtato/PrintSplunkQuery/README.md

 # ScreenshotWebpage
-Automating Splunk query print outs
+Splunk query print outs with selenium
+Takes user input and enters search then prints to pdf